databricks/terraform-provider-databricks/docs/resources/notification_destination.md

     * `username` - (Optional) The username for basic authentication.
     * `password` - (Optional) The password for basic authentication.

+-> **NOTE** If the type of notification destination is changed, the existing notification destination will be deleted and a new notification destination will be created with the new type.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

 * `id` - The unique ID of the Notification Destination.

-## Note
-* If the type of notification destination is changed, the existing notification destination will be deleted and a new notification destination will be created with the new type.